PMBio/mb-nanopore-2022/README.md

 ## Data

-Associated sequencing data have been deposited at the European Genome-phenome Archive under the accession number EGAS00001006576 and EGAS00001006629.
+Associated sequencing data have been deposited at the European Genome-phenome Archive under the accession number EGAS00001006576.